 When to Contact a Medical Professional

-Call your health care provider if you develop symptoms of peritonitis.
-This is a serious condition that typically requires emergency medical treatment.
+Call your provider if you have symptoms of peritonitis .
+This is a serious condition.
+It needs emergency treatment in most cases.